 What are 5 facts about Abraham?

 Abraham, a central figure in the Abrahamic faiths, is revered in Judaism, Christianity, and Islam.
-Known as the father of faith, his life story in the biblical narrative offers rich insights into faith, obedience, and the covenant relationship between God and humanity.
 This post explores five key facts about Abraham, providing a deeper understanding of his significance in religious history.

 1. The Call and Covenant with God